ackrep-org/ackrep_doc/docs/source/api.md

 ### Interacting with Environment Images
 #### Create Interactive Session
 Start an interactive session with a docker container of an environment image of your choice.
-Environment key must be specified.
+Environment key must be specified. (e.g. default_env key: YJBOX)

     --run-interactive-environment       <key>